A new University of Portsmouth-led multi-academy trust launches today (10 January 2022).

 The move will see pupils benefiting from closer connections to the University, including accessing events and trips, and gaining an insight into what university life is like.
 Young people from some parts of Portsmouth are less likely to engage with higher education compared to their peers elsewhere.
 For instance, in Surrey 2019/20, 47 per cent of school leavers progressed to higher education, in Portsmouth the figure was just 29 per cent.
 We believe that the Trust will help raise educational standards and aspirations so that university becomes a real option for more young people in the future.

 Teachers within the Trust will be able to better support each other and share different skills across schools for the benefit of pupils.
-Staff will also be able to access research, teacher training, and specialist department knowledge from the University’s School of Education and Sociology.
+Staff will also be able to access research, teacher training, and specialist department knowledge from the University’s School of Education, Languages and Linguistics.

 “Working closely with primary schools supports our ambitions to be more involved in the civic life of the city and region, raising educational standards and aspirations in our local community.

 The University will also provide guidance on teaching, learning and education management, school improvement development plans, and expert assistance from the University’s professional service teams, including its Finance and Human Resources teams.